Argentina national under-20 football team: 1979: The first world title

-Argentina did not participate of the first FIFA World Youth Championship in Tunisia, but appeared at the next edition in Japan.
+Argentina did not participate in the first FIFA World Youth Championship in Tunisia, but appeared at the next edition held in Japan.
 The team, coached by César Luis Menotti with the help of Ernesto Duchini (who had previously chosen the players and working with them), won the tournament, showing a fine style of play consisting of high possession of the ball, diverse kinds of passes, dribbling, a solid defense and a powerful offensive line that scored a total of 20 goals in the tournament.
 Diego Maradona and Ramón Díaz were the team's most notable players.
 The tournament was also the first official championship played by Maradona in a national team.
 After his frustration of 1978, Maradona made the most of his performances during the tournament, being the best player of the team due to his passing moves, dribblings to rivals, his accuracy to shot free kicks and the six goals he scored.

 Argentina debuted in Group B, thrashing Indonesia 5–0 in their first match, beating Yugoslavia 1–0 in the second and defeating Poland in the third match, 4–1.
 The youth squad finished first in the group with ten goals scored and only one conceded.
 En route to the final, Argentina hammered Algeria 5–0, then defeated arch-rival Uruguay 2–0.
 In the final against the Soviet Union on 7 September, the team won 3–1, becoming the World Youth Champions for the first time.
 Ramón Díaz won the Golden Shoe as the topscorer, with eight goals, while Maradona was awarded the Golden Ball as best player of the tournament.

 Apart from Maradona and Díaz, other notable players of the team were Juan Simón, Hugo Alves, Gabriel Calderón, Juan Barbas and Osvaldo Escudero.
 That team is still regarded as one of the best Argentine national squads ever.